What is Root Cause Analysis?

 - Continue to ask “Why?” and generate deeper levels of causes and continue organizing them under related causes or categories.
 This will help you to identify and then address root causes to prevent future problems.

 - After asking “Why?” five times (and answering the question), root causes for most incidents are revealed.
-You may however stop asking “Why” when the why produces answers outside peoples control.
-For example in an analysis of a traffic accident the answer of “bad weather” is not controllable and so the why is not asked again.
-An example of a root cause might then be “no policy on driving in adverse weather conditions”.
+You may stop asking, “Why?” when it produces answers outside of people's control.
+For example, in an analysis of a traffic accident the answer of “bad weather” is not controllable, and so the why is not asked again.
+An example of a root cause might then be, “no policy on driving in adverse weather conditions.”

 Tips: